konflux-ci/build-definitions/README.md

 ## Testing

 Script `./hack/test-builds.sh` creates pipelines and tasks directly in current namespace and executes there test builds.
-By setting the environment variable `MY_QUAY_USER` the images will be pushed into user's quay repository, in that case creation of secret named `redhat-appstudio-staginguser-pull-secret` is required.
+By setting the environment variable `QUAY_NAMESPACE` the images will be pushed into user's quay repository, in that case creation of secret named `redhat-appstudio-staginguser-pull-secret` is required.

 Script `./hack/test-build.sh` provides way to test on custom git repository and pipeline.
 Usage example: `./hack/test-build.sh https://github.com/jduimovich/spring-petclinic java-builder`.